ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-november-2023.md

 _template = "post"
 slug="state-of-the-network-november"
 +++

-In this comprehensive analysis of the Swarm network's performance over recent months, we delve into various key metrics that offer insights into the network's health and growth.
-The report covers a range of data, including total monthly rewards, median and average win values, as well as the average earnings for active staking nodes.
-We also examine the increasing number of active staking nodes, both globally and by country, providing a detailed view of the network's expanding reach.
-These metrics collectively paint a vivid picture of the Swarm network's current state and its evolving dynamics within the decentralized storage space.
+In this detailed analysis, we focus on the Swarm network's performance in November, placing it in context with data from recent months to highlight trends and changes.
+This report explores a variety of critical metrics, including total monthly rewards, median and average win values, and the average earnings per active staking node.
+We also delve into the increasing number of active staking nodes, examining their distribution globally.

 ### Data Considerations